The Financier: Plot summary

 In Philadelphia, Frank Cowperwood, whose father is a banker, makes his first money passing by an auction sale; he successfully bids for seven cases of Castile soap, which he sells to a grocer the same day with a profit of over 70 percent.
 Later, he gets a job in Henry Waterman & Company, and leaves it for Tighe & Company.
 He also marries an affluent widow, in spite of his young age.
-Over the years, he starts misusing municipal funds with the aid of the City Treasurer.
-In 1871, the Great Chicago Fire redounds to a stock market crash, prompting him to be bankrupt and exposed.
-Although he attempts to browbeat his way out of being sentenced to jail by intimidating Mr Stener, politicians from the Republican Party use their influence to use him as a scapegoat for their own corrupt practices.
-Meanwhile, he has an affair with Aileen Butler, a young girl, subsequent to losing faith in his wife.
+Over the years, he starts investing and misusing municipal funds with the aid of the City Treasurer, George Stener.
+In 1871, the Great Chicago Fire causes a stock market crash, prompting him to be bankrupt and exposed.
+He attempts to browbeat his way out of being sentenced to jail by intimidating Stener.
+However, politicians from the Republican Party, who themselves often stoop to bribery and misuse of city funds, use him as a scapegoat for their own corrupt practices.
+Meanwhile, he has an affair with Aileen Butler, the daughter of one of his business partners.
 She vows to wait for him after his jail sentence.
-Her father, Mr Butler dies; she grows apart from her family.
+Her father, Edward Butler dies, and she grows apart from her family.